catoarcplus/2023-Projects/README.md

 # 2023-Projects
-this repo contains all the projects i worked on during 2023
+this is my journey with coding in 2023 it includes all my projects from collage and freelancing